agiliq/django-orm-cookbook/docs/truncate.rst

             with connection.cursor() as cursor:
                 cursor.execute('TRUNCATE TABLE "{0}" CASCADE'.format(cls._meta.db_table))

-Then you can call :code:`Category.truncate()` to a real DB, truncate.
+Then you can call :code:`Category.truncate()` to a real database truncate.